Rottweiler Temperament: The Truth About This Loyal Guardian

 • Never let your children disturb your Rottweiler while eating.

-• Never let your children play around your dogs bowl when empty (put the bowl away if practical).
+• Never let your children play around your dog’s bowl when it is empty (put the bowl away if practical).

 • No running or screaming or teasing.